 In light of its manifold benefits, an open mobility ecosystem is the future of the movement, be it people or products.
 Here are a few compelling points in favor of an open mobility ecosystem –

 Easing curbside & traffic congestion

 In an open mobility ecosystem, city authorities will be able to analyze curb usage and implement parking policies as per their findings.
 For example – curb parking can be digitized to permit deliveries in the morning hours, civilian parking in the afternoon, and ride-hailing parking during the evening time.
 The same can be done for truck loading and unloading zones, where trucks may only stay for a few hours every day.
-However, in reality, such spaces are generally reserved 24 hours a day – this is clearly lost opportunity.
+However, in reality, such spaces are generally reserved 24 hours a day – this is clearly a lost opportunity.
 A motorist circling round the block would appreciate that space had it been available.

 A strategy involving digitized curb parking has been applied by the urban mobility company, Passport, in the city of Chicago, which helped in the efficient usage of the city’s commercial loading zones via the ParkChicago app.

 Moreover, data from other modes of mobility, such as two-wheelers and dockless bikes, can also be collected in real-time.
 This data can be used to identify patterns following which curbside parking policies can be modified to offer alternative modes of transport as first and last-mile solutions, thereby improving equity.